-Melissa Riso Stretches Out In A Hammock Rocking A Lacy Black Bralette
+Melissa Riso Stretches Out In A Hammock While Rocking A Lacy Black Bralette

 Melissa wore a black bralette that featured a skimpier opaque layer underneath and a lace overlay, which added a delicate vibe to the look.
 Thin spaghetti straps stretched over her shoulders, leaving her sculpted arms on display, and the neckline dipped down in the middle, showing off some extra skin.
 The lacy material covered her ample assets and extended about an inch or so below her breasts, leaving plenty of her toned stomach exposed as well.

-She was barefoot in the shot, with one foot resting on the ground and the other extending out into the grass.
-She rested one hand on the edge of the netting to stabilize herself, and brought her other to her long brunette locks, which tumbled down in voluminous curls.

-Melissa kept the look simple, adding a pair of sunglasses as her only accessory, and she had a radiant smile on her face as she turned it towards the sunshine.
-Though a portion of the hammock remained in the shade, some of the sun’s rays filtered through the nearby trees, casting a stunning glow over her sculpted physique.
+Melissa added a pair of sunglasses as her only accessory, and she had a radiant smile on her face as she turned it toward the sunshine.
+Though a portion of the hammock remained in the shade, some of the sun's rays filtered through the nearby trees, casting a stunning glow over her sculpted physique.

 Her fans absolutely loved the share, and the post received over 4,200 likes and 78 comments within 23 hours.